-Jane Goodall was born April 3, 1934 in England.
-Her parents divorced when she was 8 years old and she moved with her mother to Bournemouth, England.
-In Bournemouth, Jane met the legendary wildlife expert, Sir Richard Attleborough, who taught Jane about the wonders of primates and the importance of preserving their fragile habitats.
+Jane Goodall was born on April 3, 1934, in England.
+Her parents divorced when she was eight years old and she moved with her mother to Bournemouth, England.
+In Bournemouth, Jane met the legendary wildlife expert, Sir Richard Attenborough, who taught Jane about the wonders of primates and the importance of preserving their fragile habitats.

 Goodall returned to Tanzania in 1965 and made more discoveries concerning the nature and society of chimpanzees.
 She gave names to the chimpanzees that she studied and recorded that each chimpanzee had distinct personalities, traits, and behaviors.
 She wrote extensively about relationships and social hierarchies within the chimpanzee society.
 Previously, scientists rarely suggested that such animals possessed emotions, personalities, and traits.
 In addition, Goodall documented the brutal side of chimpanzee society, in which certain clans engaged in “warfare” with other clans.
 In 1971, Goodall published In the Shadow of Man, in which she described her years of observations.
 The book focused on the events of the life of a female chimpanzee she named Flo.

 In 1977, Goodall founded the Jane Goodall Institute for Wildlife Research, Education and Conservation to support continuous research into chimpanzee society.
 Today, Goodall has received dozens of prestigious awards including several honorary doctorates.
 In 2003, she was named as a “Dame of the British Empire,” an award similar to that of knighthood.
 In 2004, she was named a United Nations “Messenger of Peace.”